gummesson/easysession.vim/README.md

 You can then use `:source` to open a session.

-The `:ListSessions` function also use the the *nix command `ls` so if you're on Windows you have to have either [Cygwin](http://www.cygwin.com/ "Cygwin") or [MSYS](http://www.mingw.org/wiki/MSYS "MSYS") installed for it to work.

 ## Configuration

 The `vim_session_dir` variable defaults to `$HOME/.vim/sessions` on Unix and `$HOME/vimfiles/sessions` on Windows.
 You can change this by adding the following to your `vimrc` file: